Margaret Mead: Samoa: Coming of Age in Samoa (1928)

-Mead's first ethnographic work described the life of Samoan girls and women on the island of Tau in the Manu'a Archipelago in 1926.
-The book includes analyses of how children were raised and educated, sex relations, dance, development of personality, conflict, and how women matured into old age.
+Mead's first ethnographic work described the life of Samoan girls and women on the island of Taʻū in the Manu'a Archipelago of American Samoa in 1926.
+The book includes analyses of how children were raised and educated, household structure, sex relations, dance, development of personality, conflict, and how women matured into old age.
 Mead explicitly sought to contrast adolescence in Samoa with that in America, which she characterized as difficult, constrained, and awkward.
-In the foreword to Coming of Age in Samoa, Mead's advisor, Franz Boas, wrote of the book's significance: